igordossantos/azure-synapse-analytics-day/00-setup-workspace.md

 4. Create the following file systems in the primary storage account of the workspace: `dev`, `staging`, and `wwi`.

+5. Create your first SQL Pool, under Manage > SQL Pools.
+Name your SQL Pool `SQLPool01`

-5. Create a linked service to the first pool of the workspace.
+6. Create a linked service to the newly built SQL Pool in your Synapse Workspace.
 Configure it to connect with username and password and use the workspace's SQL admin account credentials.
-It is recommended to name the linked service `sqlpool01` to simplify importing datasets, data flows, and pipelines later.
+It is recommended to name the linked service `ls_sqlpool01` to simplify importing datasets, data flows, and pipelines later.

-6. Create a linked service to the primary storage account.
+7. Create a linked service to the primary storage account.
 Configure it to connect with the account key.
-It is recommended to name the linked service `asadatalake01` to simplify importing datasets, data flows, and pipelines later.
+It is recommended to name the linked service `ls_asadatalake01` to simplify importing datasets, data flows, and pipelines later.

-7. Create a linked service to the blob storage account.
+8. Create a linked service to the blob storage account.
 Configure it to connect with the account key.
-It is recommended to name the linked service `asastore01` to simplify importing datasets, data flows, and pipelines later.
+It is recommended to name the linked service `ls_asastore01` to simplify importing datasets, data flows, and pipelines later.

-8. Create an Apache Spark pool named `SparkPool01`.
+9. Create an Apache Spark pool named `SparkPool01`.
 Ensure Apache Spark version is set to 3.1.

     ![Create Apache Spark pool page is open.
 Apache Spark version set to 3.1 is highlighted.](media/spark-version-selection.png "Spark Version Selection")

-9. Create another Apache Spark pool named `SparkPool02`.
+10. Create another Apache Spark pool named `SparkPool02`.
 Ensure Apache Spark version is set to 2.4.

     >NOTE:
     >
     >This second Spark pool is required for Exercise 08 which runs AutoML in the Spark session.
 AutoML libraries are currently not supported by the Synapse Spark 3.1 runtime.

-10. For the remainder of this guide, the following terms will be used for various ASA-related resources (make sure you replace them with actual names and values):
+11. For the remainder of this guide, the following terms will be used for various ASA-related resources (make sure you replace them with actual names and values):

     | ASA resource                              | To be referred to as     |
     |-------------------------------------------|--------------------------|